 Composing: You will develop your composing skills through a series of short free composing activities and harmony exercises which gradually link into larger scale works.
-Assessment: Two compositions are completed in Year 13 which have a combined duration of at least 4 minutes.
+Assessment: Two compositions are completed in Year 13 which have a combined duration of at least 4 1⁄2 minutes.
 One composition is a free composition and the other is in response to a brief set by the examination board.

 Appraising music: Knowledge and understanding of musical elements, context and language.
-You will apply this knowledge through studying the following topics: Western Classical Tradition, Rock and Pop, and Into the Twentieth Century.
+You will apply this knowledge through studying the following topics: The Baroque Concerto, The Marriage of Figaro, jazz and blues, and, music for theatre.
 The final examination is a combination of listening exercises and essays.

 The skills you will develop through the course include not only the obvious ones of listening, composing and performing, but also analysis, criticism, organisation, decision making, communication and presentation.
 Music students benefit from being taught in small groups and are encouraged to work independently.